Scholarship and grant policies for all students

 Students are assigned a cost of attendance based on information provided on the FAFSA.
 Students without a FAFSA are assigned a COA budget for a student living away from home.
-COA figures are published on the financial aid website.
+You may view your COA figures in Academica.

 Award amounts are determined on an individual basis.
 A student-athlete must meet NCAA, conference and institutional regulations to be eligible for athletic aid.
 Coaches work with the Wayne State athletics compliance office to ensure all awards meet individual and NCAA team equivalency limitations.

 Once a student-athlete accepts an award offer, the information is forwarded to the Office of Student Financial Aid to incorporate into the overall financial aid award package.

 The total amount of aid a student receives cannot exceed the financial aid cost of attendance (COA).
 The financial aid estimated cost of attendance includes the total cost of tuition and fees, and estimated amounts of room and board, books and supplies, transportation, and other educationally related expenses.
 This COA requirement is the same for all WSU students.

 Enrollment changes and course participation